IsraaXx/WikiSearchEngine/README.md

 - ✅ Fully working Java application with crawling, indexing, and search functionality.
 - 📄 Report explaining the design of each module.
-- ❌ No need for extra user manual or presentation files.

 ---

 ## 🧠 Concepts Used